google-marketing-solutions/ariel/gui/README.md

-# Dubble GUI
+# 5 steps video localization process GUI (to be merged in Ariel v2)

-This document provides instructions on how to deploy the Dubble GUI to Google Cloud Run.
+This document provides instructions on how to deploy the GUI for the 5 steps video localization process GUI to Google Cloud Run.

+**Disclaimer: This is not an official Google product.**

 ## Prerequisites